I recently did an interview with Jamie Eckle for Computer World about the benefits of Hard Work. I thought you would benefit from it so here it is.

 The author of Training Camp: What the Best Do Better Than Everyone Else says the secret to success might be as simple as hard work.

-Q: I’ve read a lot of prescriptions for success, but these days you don’t hear much about hard work.
+Q: I’ve read a lot of prescriptions for success, sales but these days you don’t hear much about hard work.
 It’s certainly a factor, but is it really the preeminent qualification for success?

 A:I really believe it is.
 Innovation doesn’t happen without hard work.
 Producing a great product or service doesn’t happen without hard work.
 Real leadership happens in the trenches, not on the golf course.
 Software doesn’t get produced without thousands of hours of hard work.
 Of course, you have to be smart, you have to have the right strategy, you have to have a great culture.
 But hard work is what translates vision and ideas into results.
 Study the best of the best and you’ll find that they really do work harder than everyone else.